RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

 \subsection{Properties of TC and ATC estimates}

 Appendix \ref{SP:ATCM_prop} reports on a systematic analysis of the performance of the time-corrected and area-and-time-corrected models, via a range of synthetic MRR experiments (for which we know the exact value of {\tt k}).
 We consider situations where traps are evenly (leading to $D_{TC} = D_{ATC}$) or heterogeneously (where $D_{ATC}$ is relevant) distributed.
 When recapture ratios are robust against changes in trap location (while keeping the number of traps in each zone unchanged), the corresponding estimates of $D_{TC}$ and $D_{ATC}$ are also robust.
 In addition, these estimates become more accurate when temporal percentages are evaluated hourly (i.e. after each step of the random walk) instead of daily (which in the present case corresponds to every 12 steps).
+Some of these results are summarized in Table \ref{tab:SyntheticD}, for uniform trap distributions.
+Results for non-uniformly distributed traps are presented in Appendix \ref{sec:DATCM_sen}, where it is shown that, on average, estimates of $D_{ATC}$, based on corrected temporal and spatial ratios and hourly data collection, tend to underestimate the known value $D$.

-Consequently, the accuracy of these models is likely to be affected by the temporal resolution of MRR data.
+Regardless of trap distribution, estimates of $D$ are affected by the temporal resolution (daily vs. hourly) of MRR data.
 This is problematic since frequent sampling of traps or systematic insect aspiration inside collection houses is time-consuming.
 Moreover, as previously indicated, MRR experiments described in the literature report numbers of captured mosquitoes daily or less frequently.
 These shortcomings clearly limit the reliability of TC and ATC estimates.
 As documented below, the RDA-PSO method introduced in the present work is not hindered by such considerations.